Ben-Ramchandani/team_mike/README.md

 #### Global.java

-This file contatins code that runs every time the server is started.
+This file contains code that runs every time the server is started.

 #### controllers